GAME RULES -

 discarded or forced out of the ring.

-Is when your character counters an enemy attack.
-Single
+– Is when your character counters an enemy attack.
+Single characters

-can't counterattack repeatedly against 1 attacker per round.
-Also, frozen
+repeatedly against 1 attacker per round.
+Also, frozen characters can't

 The 50 cards used by each player in battles are called the Deck.
 You

 can add desired cards to a deck, but you can include only 3 of the same

 – Discards are cards put in the used card pile.
 Used Action cards,